SpringTree/node-nats-streaming-buffered-client/README.md

 // like bunyan.
 The same interface as console is asumed
 //
 const bufferSize = 2000;
-const reconnectTimeout = 30000;
 const waitForInitialConnect = false;
 const logger = console;

+// NOTE: constructor parameters have changed in v0.3.0
+//
-const client = new NatsBufferedClient( bufferSize, reconnectTimeout, waitForInitialConnect, logger );
+const client = new NatsBufferedClient( bufferSize, waitForInitialConnect, logger );

 // Connect to the NATS server
 // NATS connect options: https://github.com/nats-io/node-nats#connect-options